gusrub/rooble/README.md

  * `case_sensitive: false` whether you want to make the search case sensitive.
 Default is false.
  * `type: all` type of match, beginning, end or the whole string.
 Default is all.
- * `include` an array of symbols if you want to include other relations on the model
+ * `include` an array/hash of symbols if you want to include other relations on the model.
+Same as with default rails include.
- * `join` an array of symbols if you want to join other relations on the model
+ * `join` an array/hash of symbols if you want to join other relations on the model.
+Same as with default rails join.

 If you want to search for attributes in joint models you would do something like this:

 `State.search("USA", "countries.name", join: [:country]).first`

+Or if you want to search for the first city of the USA:

+`City.search("USA", "countries.name", join: {state: :country}).first`

 That would search the first state that has a country named USA.
 Do note the string notation for the relation.